romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 it still needs data persistency, networking, security and observability.

 ## Decoupling strategy

+In order to decouple infrastructure specification from application the following will be assumed:

 Each application (or service) is contained in its own versioned repository and should be aware, **at an abstract level**, what its own infrastructure